Massachusetts Know Your Rights - GLAD Law

 For Corporate Sponsorship, contact Aria Pierce, Senior Manager of Institutional Giving, at apierce@gladlaw.org or call or text (617) 778-6717.

-For event information or additional accommodations, please contact Michelle Peng, Individual Giving and Special Events Coordinator, at events@gladlaw.org.
+For event information or additional accommodations, please contact Michelle Peng, Fundraising Events Manager, at events@gladlaw.org.

 Tickets & Sponsorships